Fish Oil (Omega-3s)

-Reduce brain plaque build-up
+Works on brain plaque build-up

 Curcumin is isolated from the curry spice turmeric.
 Interestingly, it has been purported that the prevalence of Alzheimer’s disease in India among the elderly between 70 and 79 years of age is four-fold less than those in the United States.
 It’s believed that the curry in Indian food may account for this difference.

-A recent study performed at Ohio State University found that consuming curcumin significantly reduced the deadly amyloid plaque that develops in the brains of those with Alzheimer’s.
+A study performed at Ohio State University found that consuming curcumin significantly impacted the deadly amyloid plaque that develops in the brains of those with Alzheimer’s.
 Epidemiological research shows beta-amyloid begins accumulating during middle age.
 The results of this study, as well as other research data, point to a curcumin’s beneficial effect on cognitive functioning.